gitgroch/ecom-project-1/resubmission.md

 Custom Models:

 - Product App & Model - Updated
-    - from models.py has_paper and has_frame is now implemented in the product details page as options
     - The product model has also been updated to calculate and store review scores

 - Commissions App - New